solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

--   `getScheduleTimelockCaldata()`: This function returns calldata to schedule proposal actions on L1 timelock.
-The calldata is generated based on the execution chain where the proposal will be executed.
-If the execution chain is L1 chain then the build target is the target contract but if the execution chain is L2 chain then target is `RETRYABLE_TICKET_MAGIC` contract and the build target is encoded in the calldata along with inbox contract address.
+-   `getScheduleTimelockCaldata()`: This function returns calldata to schedule proposal actions on the L1 timelock.
+Calldata is generated based on the execution chain where the proposal will be executed.
+If the execution chain is the L1, then the build target is the target contract but if the execution chain is L2 chain then target is `RETRYABLE_TICKET_MAGIC` contract and the build target is encoded in the calldata along with the inbox contract address.

     ```solidity
     /// @notice get the calldata to schedule the timelock on L1